zaifrun/ChessNotationLibraryAndroid/README.md

 All the methods and constants are static in this class, so no need to create an object of the type ChessNotation.

-The library has the following methods: void init(Context context) : this sets up the library for use.
+The library has the following methods: void init(Context context) //this sets up the library for use.
-String getPiece(int piece) : This gets a string representing the piece in the currently selected language. void setCurrentLanguage(String lang): This overrides the autodetected language.
-You can use the constants
+String getPiece(int piece) //This gets a string representing the piece in the currently selected language. void setCurrentLanguage(String lang) // This overrides the autodetected language.
+You can use the constants void forceLanguageUpdate() //this forces the library to read the current language again from the phone settings

 Using the library: